wix-incubator/wix-code-docs/tutorials/currency-converter.md

-# Currency Converter using the Fetch API
+# Currency Converter Using the Fetch API

 In this tutorial, we create a simple currency converter site that uses the [wix-fetch API](https://www.wix.com/velo/reference/wix-fetch.html) to connect to a 3rd-party service.
 Site visitors choose source and target currencies from dropdowns and enter an amount to convert.
 The results are displayed in a text box.